How Long Do Tire Dressings Last? Detailed Answer

 Step 1: Thoroughly Wash and Clean Tires Before Application

 The first step is always preparing the surface (tire).
-You’ll do it by thoroughly washing it by using a pressure washer, APC, and a brush (check my recommended brushers here).
+You’ll do it by thoroughly washing it by using a pressure washer, APC, and a detailing brush.
 Also, instead of APC, you can use wheel cleaners, which are even more potent than APC.

 Step 2: Apply Two Layers of The Dressing